Grey Wolf: The Escape of Adolf Hitler: Abel Basti

-In 2013, the film was hit by a further scandal when Abel Basti, an Argentine journalist, alleged that the Grey Wolf film and book had plagiarised his work, and began legal action for compensation.
-Basti had previously published the book Bariloche nazi-guía turística in 2004, where he lay forwards claims about Adolf Hitler and Eva Braun living in the surroundings of Bariloche for many years after World War II, mentioning also the estate of Inalco as Hitler's refuge.
+In 2013, the film was hit by a further scandal when Abel Basti, an Argentine journalist, alleged that the Grey Wolf film and book had plagiarised his work and began legal action for compensation.
+Basti had previously published the book Bariloche Nazi-guía Turística in 2004, where he claimed Hitler and Braun lived in the surroundings of Bariloche for many years after World War II, also mentioning the Inalco House as Hitler's refuge.